Antonio Maldonado: Pentagon assignments

 Upon his graduation from the Air War College, Maldonado was assigned to Headquarters, United States Air Force at the Pentagon in Washington, D.C., as Chief, Western Hemisphere Division, Office of the Deputy Director for Plans and Policy.
 In June 1983 he was named Chief, Strategic Offensive Forces Division, Directorate of Plans.

 In April 1984, Maldonado was transferred to K.I.
 Sawyer Air Force Base in Michigan.
 During the years which he spent there (1984–1987) he assumed various leadership positions: Deputy Commander for Operations (1984), 410th Bombardment Wing; Vice Commander (September 1984)and Commander (July 1985).
 While commanding the 410th, General Maldonado won numerous top Air Force awards including the coveted Omaha Trophy (best combat Wing) and the 390th Bombardment Group Memorial Trophy (best Wing Commander).

 In May 1987, Maldonado was reassigned once more to the Pentagon where he served as Chief, Strategic Operations Division, Operations Directorate, Office of the Joint Chiefs of Staff.
 In June 1988 he became Deputy Director for Operations, National Military Command Center, the Pentagon.
 On September 1 of that same year, he was promoted to the rank of Brigadier General becoming the second Air Force Officer from Puerto Rico and the first from a Puerto Rico University to reach the general officer ranks.

 In July 1989, Maldonado was named Chief, U.S. Office of Defense Cooperation, Madrid, Spain, becoming the senior Department of Defense representative to that country.
 His responsibilities included providing overall direction to U.S. elements in Spain on status of forces, security assistance programs and other defense and base agreement matters.
 He also provided overall coordination for US offensive operations out of Spain during the 1991 Persian Gulf War.

 Brigadier General Maldonado retired from the United States Air Force on September 1, 1991, with more than 4,000 hours of flight, after 27 years of service of active duty service.

 Later years

 After Maldonado retired from the United States Air Force in 1991, he was named President of "Fomento Industrial de Puerto Rico" (Puerto Rico Industrial Development Company) by the Government of Puerto Rico, a position which he held until January 1993.
 In 1993 he became the CEO of the American Red Cross, Puerto Rico Region.
 In 1999 he became Executive Director of Palmas Del Mar Homeowners Association, in Humacao, Puerto Rico.
 Maldonado is a board member of the US National Marrow Donor Program and a member of the Board of Governors PR Aqueducts Authority.
 Maldonado is married to Ilia Lopez from Humacao, Puerto Rico, and has four daughters Carmen Zaydee, Joyce, Suzy and Elsie Oshiry and grandchildren Calvin, Isabella, Gabriella, Allegra, Spencer and Antonio.

 In 2017 Antonio Maldonado was inducted to the Puerto Rico Veterans Hall of Fame.

+in 2024 Maldonado authored and published his autobiography, The Sky Is Not the Limit, chronicling his journey from Puerto Rico to becoming a pioneering Air Force general.